OneMotoring

 Our road tunnels are monitored round the clock by LTA’s Operations Control Centre.
 When an incident occurs, our emergency protocol will be activated to manage the incident.

 In the event of a fire, the tunnel ventilation system will remove smoke.
-The KPE, MCE, Woodsville Tunnel and Sentosa Gateway Tunnel are also equipped with an overhead water sprinkler system to help fight fires.
+The KPE, MCE, CTE, Woodsville Tunnel and Sentosa Gateway Tunnels are also equipped with an overhead water sprinkler system to help fight fires.

-To facilitate evacuation on foot, there are emergency escape staircases and cross passage doors located in longer tunnels such as the CTE, KPE and MCE.
+To facilitate evacuation on foot, there are emergency escape staircases and pedestrian cross passages located in longer tunnels such as the CTE, KPE and MCE.

 Fire service cabinets are located every 50m in tunnels, next to the left-most lane.
 Emergency SOS phones are found every 100m, in alternate fire service cabinets.